britchin/project_one/README.md

 ## Goals and Questions to Answer

+- Is there a correlation between installs and game price?
 - Is there a correlation between game price and rating?
-- Is there a correlation between installs and game price?
 - Compare reviews within each subcategory - are there any subcategories with higher reviews than others?
-- Is there a correlation between the price of the app and the last update?
 - Is there a specific content rating where apps have more installs?